eghor2005/greenhouse-irrigation-system/README.md

 **GreenHouse Irrigation System** 🌱

+Two independent Arduino projects in one repository.

+---

-Dual-mode Arduino plant watering system with TFT display.
+**📁 aquaflora** - Manual watering with TFT display

-**Manual mode** - Set duration (1-2048 sec) with potentiometer, press button to water.
+Set watering duration (1-2048 sec) using potentiometer → press button to start.
+Shows countdown and progress bar on ST7735 display.

+**Hardware:** ST7735 display, relay, button, potentiometer

+---

+**📁 bochka** - Automatic water tank control

-**Auto mode** - No water for 30 min → pump ON.
-Water detected for 15 sec → pump OFF.
+Sensor detects no water for 30 min → pump turns ON.
+Water detected for 15 sec → pump turns OFF.

-**Hardware:** ST7735 display, relay module, water sensor, potentiometer, button.
+**Hardware:** relay, water level sensor

+---

+Both projects run on separate boards.
+No communication between them.

 ## The system in greenhouse
 ![The system is on a barrel](greenhouse-irrigation-system/photos/1.jpg)